 The letter must be submitted at the time the student registers at the beginning of each semester.

 The letter must be signed by an authorized member of the company or sponsor other than the student, must be on appropriate letterhead, and must clearly state the terms and conditions of the tuition support benefit plan including, but not limited to, the exact percentage and/or dollar amount of coverage.

 This office will then mail out an invoice to the employer or sponsor AFTER the add/drop period has taken place.* The employer may then remit payment by credit card, check, money order, or wire transfer. *(For this reason, we ask that all sponsored students notify this office if there is a change in registration AFTER the add/drop period has passed.)

 The Payment Process:

-- If the tuition support is less than 100%, the student can either submit payment for their personal contribution before the beginning of the semester or may enroll in the monthly payment plan (through Academic Management Services at 1-800-635-0120 or www.TuitionPay.com/cgu) and pay in installments.
-Either option for the payment of one's personal contribution portion is subject to the regular due dates (The 26th of every month).
+If the tuition support is less than 100%, the student can either submit payment for their personal contribution before the beginning of the semester or may enroll in the monthly payment plan at mycgu.edu. (log into portal, and select "My Finances> My Account Information>Bill-Refund-Payment Plan").
+Either option for the payment of one's personal contribution portion is subject to the regular due dates.

 Third-Party Sponsored Students Only, mark your calendars for the following due dates: